-First or Second Class Tickets for Train from Casablanca to Marrakech
+First or Second Class Tickets for the Casablanca to Marrakech Rail Service

-First-class tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.
+First-class train tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.

 First-class compartments will be airconditioned, have more room and allocated seating.
 If you get to the ticket office early enough, you can reserve a window seat in first class which will enable you to enjoy the beautiful scenery along the way.

 A second-class ticket for travel from Casablanca to Marrakech is not such a problem.
 However, longer train rides such as Marrakech to Tangier (8 hrs), especially on the overnight service, we recommend buying a first-class ticket.

 However, the second class will be more cramped, accommodating as many as eight passengers per compartment on a first come first seated basis.
 During busy times, you may even have to stand in second class until a seat becomes free.